 Celery is used for its culinary value in salads, soups, and smoothies, as well as for its health benefits, including reducing inflammation, managing blood pressure, and supporting digestive health.

-While there is limited direct evidence, celery’s anti-inflammatory and antioxidant properties may help promote overall liver health when combined with other beneficial foods like chicory and barley.
+While direct research is limited, celery’s antioxidant and anti-inflammatory properties may help support liver function, especially when combined with liver-friendly foods like barley and chicory.

 References